ProjectAlita/projectalita.github.io/docs/alita-dial.md

 ## Export Prompts from EPAM AI Dial

-If you have developed or customized prompts in EPAM AI Dial, you can easily export them for use in Alita.
+If you have developed or customized prompts in EPAM AI Dial, you can easily export them for use in ELITEA.

 1. **Prompt Selection**: Identify and select the prompt you wish to export.
 2. **Export**: Click the **`...`** icon next to your selected prompt and choose the **Export** option.
-3. **File Download**: The prompt will be exported and downloaded in JSON format, ready for Alita.
+3. **File Download**: The prompt will be exported and downloaded in JSON format, ready for ELITEA.

 ![Dial-Prompt_Export](img/Dial-Prompt_Export.png)

-### Import Prompts to Alita
+### Import Prompts to ELITEA

-To use the prompts created or exported from EPAM AI Dial in Alita, follow these simple steps.
+To use the prompts created or exported from EPAM AI Dial in ELITEA, follow these simple steps.

-1. **Initiate Import**: Select the **Import** option within Alita.
+1. **Initiate Import**: Select the **Import** option within ELITEA.
 2. **Choose File**: Browse and select the exported JSON prompt file.
-3. **Complete Process**: The prompt will be added under the **My libraries - Prompts** page in Alita.
+3. **Complete Process**: The prompt will be added under the **My libraries - Prompts** page in ELITEA.
 4. **Use Prompt**: You can now access and utilize the imported prompt.

 ![Prompt-Import_Alita](img/Prompt-Import_Alita.png)

-## Exporting and Importing Collections from Alita to EPAM AI Dial
+## Exporting and Importing Collections from ELITEA to EPAM AI Dial

-You can also export entire collections from Alita and import them into EPAM AI Dial for broader prompt management.
+You can also export entire collections from ELITEA and import them into EPAM AI Dial for broader prompt management.

-1. **Export Collection**: In Alita, select the collection you wish to export and choose the **`Export Collection`** option.
+1. **Export Collection**: In ELITEA, select the collection you wish to export and choose the **`Export Collection`** option.
 Select the **`[DIAL] format`** for optimal compatibility.
 2. **Download Collection**: The collection, encompassing multiple prompts, will be exported as a JSON file and automatically downloaded to your device.
 3. **Import into AI Dial**: Upon importing the collection file into EPAM AI Dial, please note that the included prompts will be added as separate items, not as a unified folder.